RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/Symposium 2024 review/reply-to-jlf-review.md

 >
 > UTF8()) returns a stem.

 You are right, there are several details in the current version that are internal optimization leftovers.
-Will try to fix in a subsequent release.
+Will try to fix in a subsequent release. https://github.com/RexxLA/rexx-repository/issues/10

+(Ibid.)
+>This decode/encode reminds me Python.
+>
+>But your functions seems to be still a draft…
+>
+>with decode, you can transcode from a source encoding to a target encoding, where the target encoding is limited to UTF-8/16/32?

+Only -8 and -32.
+This is another leftover.
+I need the -32 version internally, but I should most probably not expose that as an API.

+(cont.)
+>encode is also doing a transcoding… Only the target encoding is specified.
+>The source encoding is UTF-8/16/32?
+Why is it not needed to specify it here?

+My way of understanding the standard is the following: Unicode is the _lingua franca_ of all encodings.
+You only need a DECODE function that specifies an encoding E (this converts from E to Unicode, our _lingua franca_), and a ENCODE function: this converts from Unicode, our _lingua franca_, to a specified encoding E. You do not need a source encoding for ENCODE, since your source string is always (abstract)
+Unicode.

+If you want to transcode, say, from UTF-32 to another encoding E, you should first DECODE from UTF-32, and then ENCODE to E.

+Most probably, the fact that DECODE allows a limited set of target Unicode encodings is misleading, and therefore a bad design decision.
+Thanks for bringing this aspect to my attention.